-This iconic and impressive national park is home to more than 2,000 stone arches, as well as balanced rocks, pinnacles, and other unique rock formations.
-There are lots of trails to take you through the red rock landscapes here and to top attractions like the La Sal Mountains Viewpoint, Balanced Rock, the Windows Section, Delicate Arch, and Devil’s Garden.
+Arches National Park is an iconic and impressive National Park that is home to more than 2,000 stone arches, as well as balanced rocks, pinnacles, and other unique rock formations.
+A top attraction in Moab, there are lots of trails to take you through the red rock landscapes and to top attractions like the La Sal Mountains Viewpoint, Balanced Rock, the Windows Section, Delicate Arch, and Devils Garden.
 Just be aware that the months between March and October are especially popular at Arches, so you can expect some traffic congestion getting through the park.
-Arches is about five miles north of the outdoorsy town of Moab and is open 24/7 year-around.
-The per-vehicle fee to get in is $25, and the visitor’s center is open every day except for Christmas Day.

 Canyonlands National Park, Moab (Nearby Hotels)

 While you’re in the Moab area of Utah, also make sure to not miss the rugged wilderness of Canyonlands National Park.
-There are also some amazing arches here, and the park is divided into four districts: The Needles, Island in the Sky, The Maze, and The Rivers.
-The entry fee per vehicle to this park is also $25, and there are two visitors’ centers and a ranger station that you can stop by for information.
+There are also some amazing arches at this top national park in the Southwest, and the park is divided into four districts: The Needles, Island in the Sky, The Maze, and the rivers (Colorado River and its tributaries).
 Island in the Sky is the most accessible area of the park, with many overlooks, hikes, and a scenic drive.
 To experience the backcountry of Canyonlands, head to Needles with your four-wheel-drive vehicle.
 The Maze offers an even more remote experience, and river trips are offered on the Green and Colorado rivers here.
 Technical rock climbing is allowed at the sandstone towers at Island in the Sky.

 Capitol Reef National Park, Torrey (Nearby Hotels)

-This south-central Utah park is also in the heart of red rock country and has lots of canyons, cliffs, and natural bridges to explore.
-There are 15 day hiking trails in the Fruita area and also popular backcountry routes in multiple areas.
-The Fruita campground has 71 campsites, or you can obtain a free backcountry permit for camping outside of the developed campground.
-Something interesting about this park is that there are fruit and nut orchards within a couple miles of the visitors’ center.
+Capitol Reef National Park is a south-central Utah park located in the heart of red rock country.
+It has lots of canyons, cliffs, and natural bridges to explore and there are 15 day hiking trails in the Fruita area as well as popular backcountry routes.
+The Fruita campground has cozy campsites, or you can obtain a free backcountry permit for camping outside of the developed campground.
+Something interesting about this park is that there are fruit and nut orchards within a couple of miles of the visitors’ center.
 This park also received an International Dark Sky Designation, which means that it’s an excellent spot for nighttime star photography.
-The entrance fee per vehicle to the national park is $15.

 Bryce Canyon National Park, Bryce Canyon (Nearby Hotels)

-The most remarkable structures in this national park are the hoodoos, which are rock pillars left standing after the forces of erosion have shaped them.
+The most remarkable structures in Bryce Canyon National Park are the hoodoos, which are rock pillars left standing after the forces of erosion have shaped them.
 The colors of rock range from red to orange, pink, white, and brown in a vivid spectrum that is marvelous to see.
-There are easy, moderate, and strenuous hikes that take you past the rock formations and a free shuttle service offered between April and October to cut down on traffic congestion.
-There are two campground sites and lodging at the Bryce Canyon Lodge as well.
+One of the best places to visit in Utah, Bryce Canyon National Park offers easy, moderate, and strenuous hikes that take you past the rock formations, and shuttle services on-site between April and October.
+There are also two campground sites at Bryce Canyon and lodging is available at the Lodge at Bryce Canyon.
 In the summer, consider taking a guided horseback ride to experience the park in a unique and authentic way.

 Zion National Park, Springdale (Nearby Hotels)

-Zion is another very popular Utah park, known for its red cliffs and challenging hikes.
+Zion National Park is another very popular Utah park, known for its red cliffs and challenging hikes.
 The gateway town of Springdale also offers B&Bs, restaurants, outfitters, and art galleries for visitors to check out.
 Some of the top hikes here are The Narrows, Angels’ Landing, Weeping Rock, and the Canyon Overlook.
 For a bit more solitude and fewer crowds, head to the Kolob Canyons, which are at the northwest corner of the park.
-The vehicle fee for Zion is $30.

 Antelope Island State Park, Syracuse (Nearby Hotels)